-1. Wipe Down the Outside of Your Oven Hood
+1. Wipe Down the Outside of Your Range Hood

-The first step in how to clean your range hood and return it to shiny as new respectability is to wipe down the outside, where the grease has landed and dust settled in.
+The first step is to wipe down the outside, where grease has landed and dust settled in.
 Use thick paper towels or your best rags to really clean this section up.
 To make sure you break up the amalgam of grease and dust, use an anti-grease dish soap.
 Mix a little of it with warm water (you can fill your sink with this mixture if you are planning a big cleaning project) and thoroughly wipe down the hood.
 Finish up with a basic cleaner spray like this vinegar solution and some paper towels to clear away leftover residue.

 Note: If you buy a special cleaner that’s designed to cut grease or use another household chemical that’s claimed to remove greasy stains (some people suggest acetone, for example), always find a small corner of your range hood and test it first.
 These very powerful grease destroyers can also harm finishes or the surface appearance, so make sure they are safe to use!

-2. Clean Away Any Stains on the Underside of the Hood
+2. Clean Away Any Stains Under the Hood

 Now it’s time for the underside of the hood, around where the vent is installed.
 If it’s been a while since the hood was cleaned, this spot may be a blackened mess.
-It’s a good idea to switch to a scrubbing brush to tackle any large grease or ash deposits here.
+It’s a good idea to switch to a scrubbing brush like this one to tackle any large grease or ash deposits.
 Gas ranges tend to get especially dirty in this area.

-Some people like to use OxiClean for these stains, and if you have any around it’s a great product to start with.
+Some people like to use OxiClean for these stains, and it’s a great product to start with.
 Otherwise, try a grease-cutting dish soap and a pan filled with a mixture of warm water and baking soda.
-For bad build-up, turn the baking soda into a paste and apply it to the underside of the hood, then wait for half an hour or so: Baking soda is famous for neutralizing acidic compounds and can break apart some of the bonds holding grease in place.
+For bad build-up, turn the baking soda into a paste and apply it to the underside of the hood, then wait for half an hour or so.
+Baking soda is famous for neutralizing acidic compounds and can break apart some of the bonds holding grease in place.

 Remember to wipe regularly with clean rags or paper towels to remove the layers of grease, and finish up with a gentle cleaning spray.
-Here’s a great one you can make at home.
 This strategy also works well for the inside of your oven, although avoid toxic cleaners that can cause fumes.